seektan/TGCommon/README.md

 - removeClass()
 - show()
 - hide()
-- TG.isIE6
+- TG.isIE6 //static method
-- TG.addEvent
+- TG.addEvent //static method
-- TG.loadjs
+- TG.loadjs //static method
-- TG.ready
+- TG.ready //static method

+## Browser Support

+- Chrome 35.0.1916.114
+- Firefox 29.0.1
+- Opera 18.0
+- IE6-10

+## Custom "TG"

+Don't wanna TG ? it is OK, you can use another keyword :

+- open `tgcommon.js` or `tgcommon.min.js` and move to the bottom of the file
+- change the second argument (default: 'TG') to whatever you like. such as '$$'.
+And then you can use `$$(...)` instead of `TG(...)`

 ## MIT License